ElkeCodes/elkecodesblog/README.md

 - Random blog post
 - Add running data page
 - Clean up errors in build, mainly that there's code that Astro tries to parse as endpoints when it shouldn't
-- Add URL to Github of this blog
 - Add page with all test results
 - Add code coverage page
 - Make descriptions on blog posts optional